 The problems faced by families in having to move out of the neighbourhood into less suitable alternative accommodation and schooling are not exceptional.
 They are the melancholy consequences of debt and improvidence with which every civilised society has been familiar, but it is not just the bankrupt’s side where exceptional circumstances can be found; the creditors’ position can be exceptional.

 However, a finding of exceptional circumstances only displaces the assumption in favour of the creditor.
-Orders for sale might still be made once the various factors referred to above have been weighed up Dean v Stout 1 FLR 725).
+Orders for sale may still be made once the various factors referred to above have been weighed up: see Dean v Stout 1 FLR 725).

 During this balance of competing interests, the court has to weigh up considerations with quite different characteristics and qualities.
 Contrasting the difficulties occasioned to the bankrupt’s family with the difficulties of the creditors is a value judgment.